ome/omero-documentation/server/permissions.rst

 Scripts
 ~~~~~~~

--  Although all Users can run scripts on other Users' data, the actions
+-  Although all users can run scripts on other users' data, the actions
    within those scripts will be subject to the restrictions of the
    permissions detailed in the tables above.